10 Best Herbal Capsules For Back Pain

 equisetum arvense capsule

-Equisetum arvense, commonly known as horsetail, is a herbal remedy that has been traditionally used for its high silica content, which is believed to support bone and joint health.
+Equisetum arvense, commonly known as field horsetail, is a traditional herbal remedy that has been used for its purported health benefits, including its potential to alleviate back pain.

 4. St. john's wort (Hypericum perforatum)